neo4j-product-examples/knowledge-graph-agent/contract-review.md

 **Click Save**

-### Tool 3: Identify Contracts with Similar Text in Clauses
+### Tool 3: Identify Contracts with Similar Text in Clause Excerpts

 Add a `Similarity Search Tool`

 **Name**
 ```
-Identify Contracts with similar Text in Clauses
+Identify Contracts with similar Text in Clause Excerpts
 ```

 **Description:**
 ```
-Given a piece of text, It identifies the most semantically similar Excerpts in the system
+Given a piece of text, It identifies the most semantically similar clause Excerpts in the system
 ```

 ### Embedding Provider Section